geographika/mappyfile/docs/pretty_printing.rst

 + **quote** - the quote character to use in the Mapfile (double or single quotes)
 + **newlinechar** - the character used to insert newlines in the Mapfile
 + **end_comment** - add a comment with the block type at each closing END statement e.g. END # MAP
++ **align_values** - aligns the values in the same column for better readability.
+The column is multiple of indent and determined by the longest key

 .. warning::